© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castle Field Camp E Of Craig-Llywn is a scheduled monument protected by Cadw under reference GM066.
 View the official record →

-Castle Field Camp E of Craig-Llywn is a prehistoric hillfort located in Wales, designated as a scheduled ancient monument under Cadw reference GM066.
+Castle Field Camp E of Craig-Llywn is a prehistoric hillfort situated in Wales and designated as a scheduled ancient monument under the Cadw reference GM066.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM066.

 Castle Field Camp E Of Craig-Llywn dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castle Field Camp E Of Craig-Llywn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM066.